-There’s a whole universe of ingredients that can go into a salad, to add either flavour, or texture or colour, and that one ingredient is usually enough to take your salad from meh to wow.
+There’s a whole universe of ingredients that can go into a salad, to add either flavour, or texture or colour.
 There is absolutely no excuse for a boring salad.
 You can make the best salads at home, and these 5 ingredients will add the necessary oomph that will make anybody a salad lover.

 Fruit can be used as a pulp in the dressing or sliced up in the salad itself.
 Freshly muddled fruit pulp in the dressing adds a unique flavour to the salad.
 Passion fruit pulp adds a huge boost of flavour as well as acidity in this salad dressing.
 Even the usually ignored Indian fruits like ‘ber’ or guava can be sliced up and added to salads, as it is or grilled.
 Cherry tomatoes, halved and coarsely mashed, boiled with some red wine vinegar, garlic and olive oil makes a full-flavoured vinaigrette.
 Season the vinaigrette with salt, pepper and flavour with a pinch of your favourite dried herb.
 This is not only great for salads but also over omelettes, baked fish or vegetables.